 Free Things to do at Disney World – Outside of the Theme Parks

-You can save plenty of money by spending some of your vacation away from the theme parks.
+You can save plenty of money by spending some of your vacation time away from the theme parks.
 Here are some free things to do at Disney World – outside of the theme parks.
 Our list includes fun and free activities, mementos, attractions, and services.

 18. Resort Hopping